 Being able to have and maintain an erection during sexual intercourse can be important to a man’s ego and a source of self-confidence.
 It can also affect intimacy for a couple.
 However, men should know they are not alone.
 An estimated 30 million middle-aged and older U.S. men have erectile dysfunction (ED).

-This condition is characterized by the inability to get and keep an erection firm enough to have sex, is often treated with medications such as Viagra, Cialis and Levitra, as well as other treatment options that include penile injection therapy, a vacuum erection device.
+This condition is characterized by the inability to get and keep an erection firm enough to have sex.
+It is often treated with medications such as Viagra, Cialis and Levitra, as well as other treatment options that include penile injection therapy, and a vacuum erection device.
 But these options may not help everyone.